 Toronto gas prices just broke a new record after six cents per litre increase overnight

-Gas prices have reached yet another new record after rising six cents per litre overnight.
+Gas prices in Toronto have reached yet another new record after rising six cents per litre overnight.

-As of midnight the average price of a litre of fuel across the Greater Toronto Area is now 208.9 cents per litre, according to Canadians for Affordable Energy President Dan McTeague.

-The latest jump means that gas prices have now risen 11 cents per litre since Friday, with no real relief in sight due to supply shortages brought about by Russia’s decision to invade Ukraine and the international sanctions that have been imposed a result.

 -